hekonsek/rxjava-view/readme.md

 </dependency>
 ```

-Or for ElasticSearch document view:
+Or the following one for ElasticSearch document view:

 ```
 <dependency>